flexera-public/policy_templates/compliance/fnms/fnms_low_licenses_available/README.md

-# FlexNet Manager Low Available Licenses - Cloud
+# FlexNet Manager Low Available Licenses

 ## What it does